Understanding Anemia

-Anaemia is a condition that indicates a depleting number of healthy red blood cells (RBCs) or a reduced amount of haemoglobin (Hb) within them.
+Anaemia is a condition that indicates a decrease in healthy red blood cells (RBCs) or a reduced amount of haemoglobin (Hb) within them.
+Haemoglobin is an iron-rich protein that carries oxygen from the lungs to the rest of the body while returning carbon dioxide to the lungs for exhalation.

 iron deficiency anaemia

-Iron deficiency anaemia symptoms vary among individuals.
-Initially, they can be mild, but after a prolonged period as the deficiency worsens, the signs and symptoms become evident.
+The symptoms vary among individuals.
+Initially, they can be mild, but after a prolonged period, as the deficiency worsens, the signs and symptoms become evident.

 When to see a doctor?